ag-cloudskills/CKA-PREP/docs/02-Scheduling/01-schedule-labels.md

 # Manual Scheduling

+- role of schedule to select the node for the pod
+- If the nodeName field is not present in manifest file , then the pod is candidate for scheduling
- It can be done by mentioning the parameter nodeName in yaml file
+- It can be done by mentioning the parameter nodeName in yaml file
+- nodeName filed can't be changed for running node
+- node for the pod can be changed by using pod-bind definition and then convert the binding in Json.
+Once the conversion is done, api requests need to be fired.

 # Labels,Selector and Annotations